top of page

 Meknes (ⴰⵎⴽⵏⴰⵙ)

-Imperial city of gates of Spanish-Moorish style - Historic City of Meknes 793; Archaeological Site of Volubilis 836
+Imperial city of Spanish-Moorish style gates - Historic City of Meknes 793; Archaeological Site of Volubilis 836

 Bab Mansour